THE LAST BEST HOPE

 As knowledge of Popper’s solution slowly leached out into broader academia its main point was often 180-degrees misunderstood.
 In finally being able to clearly state its methodology, and thereby show how all its proposals are able to qualify as such, science became our species’ first epistemically coherent body of knowledge.
 To explain: our competitive systems of religious and secular ideology can likewise state their methodologies (their claimed eyewitness testimonies, subjective certainty, divine revelation, and so on).
 But: A. These methodologies can be seen to be incoherent; to yield logically exclusive results (e.g., Sue’s subjective certainty may logically exclude Steve’s god’s divine revelations, or Joe’s foundational text’s eyewitness testimonies).
 B. Our whole systems arrived at through such methodologies can be seen to be logically exclusive (Yahweh is not Jehovah, who is not Allah, who is not Krishna, or Zeus, etc.).
 Yet rather than being understood as a strength, science’s admission that it cannot finally prove its proposals as truth was – and is generally still being – interpreted as a cowardly retreat from the epistemic battlefield.

-In the meantime, with the Radical stream now substantially discredited and culturally sidelined, Romanticism had been able to grow from its primarily French and German roots into our early 20th century systems of patriotic authoritarian nationalism.10 These were based on emotionally seductive but deeply irrational philosophies of religious, ethnic and racial blood and soil mysticism, and typically with an appealing pseudo-scientific boost from Social Darwinism.11 Such systems – as we now seem to be slipping back into – proved to be just the ticket for opportunistic monsters wishing to pursue their aggrandizement through world wars.
-(And if we choose to continue our present slippage then we can count on them to redeliver.)
+In the meantime, with the Radical stream now substantially discredited and culturally sidelined, Romanticism had been able to grow from its primarily French and German roots into our early 20th century systems of patriotic authoritarian nationalism.10 These were based on emotionally seductive but deeply irrational philosophies of religious, ethnic and racial blood and soil mysticism, and typically with an appealing pseudo-scientific boost from our then new and fashionable Social Darwinism.11 Such systems – as we now seem to be slipping back into – proved to be just the ticket for opportunistic monsters wishing to pursue their aggrandizement through world wars.
+(And if we choose to continue our present slippage then we can count on them to redeliver.
+To insert another post-Nov.
+5th note: This, right here, is a small but significant piece of why the election choice just made by my countrymen was so appalling.
+From our world's still hegemonic society's clear repudiation of democracy, in combination with the points made in this essay's final few pages, we may have just missed our last exit from the highway to hell).

 Two final developments will complete my sketch: